day8/re-frame/README.md

 And then there's also a thriving ClojureScript community which delivers modern ideas and best-in-class tooling.

-Although re-frame leverages React (via Reagent), it only needs React to be a V in MVC, and no more. re-frame takes a different road to the currently-pervasive idea that Views should be causal (colocated queries, ComponentDidMount, hooks, etc).
+Although re-frame leverages React (via Reagent), it only needs React to be the V in MVC, and no more. re-frame takes a different road to the currently-pervasive idea that Views should be causal (colocated queries, ComponentDidMount, hooks, etc).
 In re-frame, events are causal, and views are purely reactive.

 ## Documentation